rossigee/wordpress-cd/README.md

 The main components for the build are retrieved using `curl` as a subprocess.
 That means only simple 'http' or 'https' links are allowed for now.

-TODO: Extend to accept 's3://' URLs for private plugin repositories hosted on the popular storage platform.
+TODO: Extend to accept `s3://` URLs for private plugin repositories hosted on the popular storage platform.

-TODO: Extend to allow 'envato://' (or other proprietary URL schemes) to allow the latest or specific versions of proprietary plugins or themes to be retrieved directly from their source repositories or vendor packaging system.
+TODO: Extend to allow `envato://` (or other proprietary URL schemes) to allow the latest or specific versions of proprietary plugins or themes to be retrieved directly from their source repositories or vendor packaging system.

-### Including a 'wp-config.php' file
+### Including a `wp-config.php` file

 If there is a `wp-config.php` file present in the current working directory when the `build-wp-site` script is run, it is included in the build.